CDCODE02/My-defi-staking-app-starter/README.md

 git clone https://github.com/CDCODE02/My-defi-staking-app-starter.git

 This code has been revesed engineered from Greg DAPPuniversity.com!
-If you enjoyed this course go check out his work ;) Please feel free to clone and style this project at your own discretion!
+If you enjoyed this course go check out his works ;) Please feel free to clone and style this project at your own discretion!

 ## 1 To Clone or download this project simply run: